 The cottage had some dampness problems and 3 years ago it has been treated with a traditional injected chemical damp proof course (DPC), and re-plastered with a modern cement-based renovation render.

-Since then the plaster started disintegrating and the customer reached out to the Listed Property Owners Club for advice to remedy the problem, who recommended her to look at the Aquapol solution.
+Since then the plaster started disintegrating and the customer reached out for professional advice to remedy the problem, who recommended her to look at our solution.

-The Aquapol dehydration system has been installed under the stairs, hidden from view.
+The magnetic DPC system has been installed under the stairs, hidden from view.
 Initial moisture readings have been taken from the core of the walls and the dehydration progress monitored every 6 months.

-The dehydration results after 6 months are shown below.
-The wall’s moisture content practically halved despite of a very wet and snowy winter.
+The dehydration results after 12 months are shown below.
+During the first 6 months the wall’s moisture content practically halved despite of a very wet and snowy winter, which continued later on.
 No other renovation work has been done on the cottage.
 No changes have been done in heating and ventilation regime.

 The customer plans to redecorate the building next year after the walls have dried out and replace the plaster with fresh lime.

 Here is the customer’s initial feedback and observations:

 We are sorry that this post was not useful for you!